MaxCuh/Pathfinder.School.project/README.md

 About Pathfinder

 Pathfinder is a coding AI partner that is used as a coding tool for all levels, from beginner to advanced.
-Pathfinder is a fully functional website that used "deepseek" AI to allow users to ask anything wether code related or anything else
+Pathfinder is a fully functional website that uses "deepseek" AI to allow users to ask anything wether code related or anything else.
+On top of that Pathfinder is an amazing recourse website that gives you links to other websites to allow you to learn many differenct concepts and coding languages.

 Prosjektet var en del av VG1 IM (informasjonsteknologi og medieproduksjon) oppgave / prosjekt som telles stort for vurderingen din.
 Gruppemedlemmer: